 The team heard considerable feedback in relation to the impact of interstate and international rotations on trainee welfare.
 Such rotations are disruptive to the usual support networks and to caring roles.
 Trainees reported loss of benefits such as sick leave and other accrued leave when transferring between jurisdictions.
 Trainees also reported inadequate notification periods ahead of interstate and international rotations.
-The team recommends that the College develop a policy that is adhered to by all Specialty Training Boards that minimises the number of interstate/international rotations and stipulates a minimum advanced notice period prior to commencement of rotations.
+The team recommends that the College develop a policy that is adhered to by all Specialty Training Boards that minimises the number of interstate/international rotations.
 The team encourages the College to develop a practice whereby trainees are given a plan for their rotations at the commencement of their training program.
 The College is also encouraged to work with the jurisdictions to assist in preventing the loss of employment benefits when trainees transfer between jurisdictions.